fridayonojah/fridayonojah/README.md

 Some facts:

- 🔭 I’m currently working on [https://github.com/fridayonojah/event_schedule_api)
+ 🔭 I’m currently working on [Event Schedule Api](https://github.com/fridayonojah/event_schedule_api)
-- 🌱 I’m currently learning random stuff every day

 - 👯 I’m looking to collaborate on any ideas

+- 🤝 I’m looking for help with [Event Schedule Api](https://github.com/fridayonojah/event_schedule_api)

 👨‍💻 All of my profile details are available at https://fridayonojah.github.io/